 16) Wall words and scripted decor

 Decorative phrases on walls became a familiar sight in early 2000s homes.
 They were often used in kitchens, hallways, and family spaces to make rooms feel more personal and welcoming.
-Over time, this trend started to feel overused, which is why many homes now rely on artwork or texture instead.
+Over time, this trend became overused, which is why many homes now rely on artwork or texture instead.

 17) Curved furniture and soft silhouettes